I had mixed feelings when I wrote my first Qmee review. Almost a year later, I’m rather more positive. I’ll get onto why in a minute.

 Qmee is available in the US, UK, Canada and Australia.

-I struggled to find definitive confirmation of this, so if you know differently, please let me know.
-I’d advise against “hacks” involving VPNs and fake addresses, which I have found online as ways to access Qmee where it’s not officially available.
+I’d definitely advise against “hacks” involving VPNs and fake addresses, which I have found online as ways to access Qmee where it’s not officially available.
 You’ll inevitably have your account closed if you’re caught out.

 Qmee Review Conclusion

-The privacy thing really bothers me here, and I’m personally a little put off some of the surveys due to how quickly all manner of third parties could land up with the rights to track me online.
+The privacy thing is the key issue here.
+I’m personally a little put off some of the surveys due to how quickly all manner of third parties could land up with the rights to track me online.
 But Qmee itself is well presented, quite fun to use, and does give you the potential to earn small yet easy and consistent side income.

 If you can access Qmee and you’re not bothered by the privacy implications, I think using it is a “no brainer.”
 It won’t make you rich, but you’ll be able to pay for some treats just from your day-to-day browsing, and by answering some surveys when you have a little downtime.
 If the privacy issue DOES bother you, then you face a harder decision.